http://www.columbiapwr.com/

 rudder may also be used.
 The rudder may be positioned in all 360

 degrees of rotation.
-The rudder is statically positioned, manually
+The rudder is statically positioned,

-controlled, or automatically controlled using existing technology
+manually controlled, or automatically controlled using existing

-rudder to maintain the desired buoy direction.
+and sets the rudder to maintain the desired buoy direction.

 [0029] In another embodiment, a two point mooring system is used